josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/sveltekit-breaking-changes.md

 ### Converting to the new routing syntax

-How difficult this conversion will be depends mainly on how many pages you have on your site, but the steps are at least fairly simple:
+Again, [the migration guide](https://github.com/sveltejs/kit/discussions/5774) and migration tool in it can do much of the work of converting for you.
+This is just to help understand the changes (in case you have to do anything manually).

-- Convert any `index.*` file to `+page.*` instead
+- Any `index.*` file becomes `+page.*` instead
-- If you have named pages, tuck them inside a folder, named for the page slug, and rename the file to `+page`.
+- Any named page goes inside a folder named for the page slug, and the file gets renamed to `+page.svelte`.

 **Example:**